 In September, we introduced the beta release of our Firefox Private Network (FPN), an extension which provides a secure, encrypted path to the web to protect your connection and personal information when you use the Firefox browser.
 Since then, we’ve received feedback from our beta testers on how they’re using FPN, its protections, and we learned about websites that weren’t compatible as well as connection issues.
 This allowed us to quickly identify and fix bugs, and ensure a stable product.

 As we continue our beta testing, we are considering various ways to bring additional privacy protections to our users.
 Today we’re announcing an additional beta test for US-based Firefox account users who didn’t get a chance to get in the initial group, and are interested in testing FPN.
-Please find more information in this blog post.
-We’re working on bringing FPN to additional regions and will keep you updated about this process on our blogs.

 This past summer we introduced Firefox Preview Beta, a publicly available test version of our Firefox browser for Android powered by GeckoView, Mozilla’s own high-performance mobile browser engine.
 It allows us to deliver a better, faster and more private online experience for Android users.
 Today, we have an update on our progress, including new features we’ve added since its initial beta release in June.
 To learn more visit the announcement here.